 Are you ready to get started?

 We begin by taking a look at the Wheel of Health.
-It’s a tool developed by Duke Integrative Medicine, where Amy was trained as an integrative health and wellness coach.
+It’s a tool developed by Duke Integrative Medicine, where Amy completed her training and certification as an integrative health and wellness coach.

 So where do you find yourself currently in in each of these areas?